LaoMaoBoss/ComfyUI-WBLESS/README.md

    ```
 - Start up ComfyUI.
 # NOTICE
+- V2.3.1 Add an ApplyMaskToAlpha node and add new settings to the Gradient node.
 - V2.3.0 Add Gradient Node.
 - V2.2.4 Fix the adaptation of the switch series nodes in the new version of ComfyUI.
 - V2.2.3 Fix switch node runtime errors in certain environments.